The latest press releases

 Roof terrace flooring on pedestals

 Pedestals are perfect for roof walkway and terrace floorings.
 The reason is that roofs often do not have the load-bearing capacity to carry the weight of the base layer, the bedding material and the flooring, and the material is also awkward to transport and distribute with this design.
-On the other hand, it is easy to use the well-known ZinCo Elefeet® pedestals that are now being launched on the market in a new and expanded version that includes a rail system.
+On the other hand, it is easy to use the well-known Zinco Elefeet® pedestals that are now being launched on the market in a new and expanded version that includes a rail system.

 Parisian roof terrace at the Pavillon d’Armenonville

 The Pavillon d’Armenonville in Paris offers an exceptional and prestigious backdrop for corporate and private events.
 The architecturally appealing building hosts guests in six lounges and in a stylish 515 m² roof garden.
-A host of different vegetables, herbs and edible flowers are grown there in 26 plant beds in which the ZinCo system build-up “Urban Farming” has been installed.
+A host of different vegetables, herbs and edible flowers are grown there in 26 plant beds in which the Zinco system build-up “Urban Farming” has been installed.
 In this way, the garden delivers tasty ingredients, fresh from the rooftop, for the gourmet kitchen of the caterer and event manager, Butard Enescot.

 Don’t we have the best arguments for change right now?